jasikpark/jasik-xyz/content/coffee-attempts/index.md

 - 6:08pm
 - Ok, maybe I’ll try another still kinda coarse grind after this.

 _notes:_ that brew was pretty good, but I think I want it to be stronger, so a finer grind next time, the beans are very caffeinated, which is nice.
-Apparently I’m supposed to fill the mokapot to the top with grounds, so I think I want to buy myself a smaller one so I can make more espresso-like coffees.
+Apparently I’m supposed to fill the Moka pot to the top with grounds, so I think I want to buy myself a smaller one so I can make more espresso-like coffees.